 There are variants of this ox tongue recipe that use turmeric, or bottle masala, or ginger paste.
 Every East Indian family will do something different.
 How does your family do it?

 Click the stars to add your rating!
 Left you don’t like it, right you love it!

 - 1 Beef Tongue Approximately 1.25 to 1.5 kg depending on the size.
 (If you're using small beef or ox tongues weighing circa 600 to 800 grams each, use 2 tongues.)

 - 80 ml Lemon Juice If using sour limes reduce the quantity to 60 ml.

 - 50 g Raisins

 - 50 g Cashewnuts

 - 4 Onions Medium

-- 2 Tablespoons Ghee (Indian clarified butter) Or any other Clarified Butter
+- 2 Tablespoon Ghee (Indian clarified butter) Or any other Clarified Butter

 - Break the cashewnuts into small bits and set aside.